 It is simple to set up a family vegetable garden, even if you have limited or no outdoor space.
 Certain fruits and vegetables will grow well inside in pots.
 In fact, many plants prefer being indoors than out in the unpredictable UK weather.

-You will need some supplies to start such as pots and soil, as well as some vegetables or seeds to plant.
+You will need some supplies to start such as pots, natural stone, soil, as well as some vegetables or seeds to plant.
 Then it is just a case of caring for your plants until they are ripe and ready to harvest.
 If you really want to see your garden flourish, then you can buy some additional supplies like fruit cage netting to keep birds and pests out.

 The benefits of a family vegetable garden